MetaHG/Reddit-opinions-polarization/README.md

 Although the dataset is huge (350GB), we will focus on specific communities (subreddits) and topics in order to better assess divisiveness and its expression within a community.

-Finally, we might use additional NLP databases based on the metrics used to analyze the text but this will be decided in the second Milestone.
+Finally, we might use additional NLP databases based on the metrics used to analyze the text but this will be decided in the second milestone.

 ## Internal Milestones until Milestone 2